graphprotocol/graph-node/docs/graphman.md

 ### SYNOPSIS

-Execute operations on call cache
+Remove the call cache of the specified chain.

+If block numbers are not mentioned in `--from` and `--to`, then all the call cache will be removed.

 USAGE:
-    graphman chain call-cache <CHAIN_NAME> <SUBCOMMAND>
+    graphman chain call-cache <CHAIN_NAME> remove [OPTIONS]

-ARGS:
-    <CHAIN_NAME>    Chain name (must be an existing chain, see 'chain list')

 OPTIONS:
+    -f, --from <FROM>
+            Starting block number

+    -h, --help
-    -h, --help    Print help information
+            Print help information

-SUBCOMMANDS:
-    help      Print this message or the help of the given subcommand(s) remove    Remove call cache of a specified chain
+    -t, --to <TO>
+            Ending block number

 ### DESCRIPTION

 Remove call cache of a specified chain

+### OPTIONS

+The `from` and `to` options can be used to decide the block range of the call cache that needs to be removed.

+#### `from`

+    graphman --config config.toml chain call-cache ethereum remove --from 10

+#### `to`

+    graphman --config config.toml chain call-cache ethereum remove --to 10

+#### `from` and `to`

+    graphman --config config.toml chain call-cache ethereum remove --from 10 --to 50

 ### EXAMPLES

-Remove call cache by specifying its `from` and `to` block number
+Remove call cache by specifying its `from` and `to` block number:

     graphman --config config.toml chain call-cache ethereum remove --from 10 --to 20

-Remove all the call cache of the specified chain
+Remove all the call cache of the specified chain:

     graphman --config config.toml chain call-cache ethereum remove